RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

 - 2026-02-06: "The greatness of a man is not in how much wealth he acquires, but in his integrity and his ability to affect those around him positively." -Bob Marley
 - 2026-02-09: "Originality is the fine art of remembering what you hear but forgetting where you heard it." -Laurence J. Peter
 - 2026-02-10: "If you only do what you can do, you will never be more than who you are now." -Master Shifu (Kung Fu Panda)
+- 2026-02-11: "A successful man is one who can lay a firm foundation with the bricks others have thrown at him." -David Brinkley
 -